-Pathway controlling cell growth revealedFebruary 18th, 2013 in Cancer /
+Pathway controlling cell growth revealedFebruary 18, 2013 in Medicine & Health / Cancer

 A Melbourne-based research team has discovered a genetic defect that can halt cell growth and force cells into a death-evading survival state.